metaschema-framework/metaschema/CONTRIBUTING.md

 This project uses a typical GitHub fork and pull request [workflow](https://guides.github.com/introduction/flow/).
 To establish a development environment for contributing to the project, you must do the following:

 1. Fork the repository to your personal workspace.
 Please refer to the Github [guide on forking a repository](https://help.github.com/articles/fork-a-repo/) for more details.
-1. Create a feature branch from the master branch for making changes.
+1. Create a feature branch from the main branch for making changes.
 You can [create a branch in your personal repository](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) directly on GitHub or create the branch using a Git client.
 For example, the ```git branch working``` command can be used to create a branch named *working*.
 1. You will need to make your modifications by adding, removing, and changing the content in the branch, then staging your changes using the ```git add``` and ```git rm``` commands.
 1. Once you have staged your changes, you will need to commit them.
 When committing, you will need to include a commit message.
 The commit message should describe the nature of your changes (e.g., added new feature X which supports Y).
 You can also reference an issue from the project repository by using the hash symbol.
 For example, to reference issue #34, you would include the text "#34".
 The full command would be: ```git commit -m "added new feature X which supports Y addressing issue #34"```.
 1. Next, you must push your changes to your personal repo.
 You can do this with the command: ```git push```.